-Crispy on the outside, fluffy on the inside, and richly spiced with Indian flavors — Bombay Potatoes are the perfect side dish for any Indian meal!
+Crispy on the outside, fluffy on the inside, and richly spiced with Indian flavors — this Bombay Potatoes recipe is the perfect side dish for any Indian meal!

 Guys, we’re nearing the end of this crazy spree of Indian recipes!

-I really love to create themed dinners, whether it’s for a dinner party or just for the boyfriend and me.
-Easy sides dishes come in really handy with these meals, especially when they are as delicious as these Bombay potatoes.
+I really love to create themed dinners, whether it’s for a dinner party or just for our family.
+Easy Indian sides dishes come in really handy with these meals, especially when they are as delicious as these Bombay potatoes.

 These little beauties are super fluffy with a crispy outer crust– just how roasted potatoes should be.